1. Aims of the policy

 - auditors, legal advisors and/or competent authorities (a court, a national and/or international regulatory agency or authority, a stock exchange authority), when DECALIA is required to do so by virtue of the applicable law or regulations, or at their request;

-- third parties who process personal data on our behalf, such as IT system providers, web designers and hosts, recruiters, payment service providers, banks, insurance companies, social security organizations, internet-services and e-mail-address providers, database and cloud services providers, consultants.
+- third parties who process personal data on our behalf, such as IT system providers, web designers and hosts, payment service providers, banks, insurance companies, internet-services and e-mail-address providers, database and cloud services providers, consultants.

-DECALIA undertakes not to transfer any personal data to third parties other than to those mentioned above without notifying you or unless the applicable law or regulations so require.
+DECALIA undertakes not to transfer any personal data to third parties other than to those mentioned above without notifying you or unless its contractual obligations towards Business Relationships or the applicable law or regulations so require.

 7. Storage period of personal data

-Your personal data will be erased when it is no longer reasonably necessary, or if you withdraw your consent and DECLIA is not, or no longer, legally required or otherwise authorized to continue to store your personal data.
+Your personal data will be erased when it is no longer reasonably necessary, or if you withdraw your consent (where consent is the ground for justification of processing) and DECLIA is not, or no longer, legally required or otherwise authorized to continue to store your personal data.
 DECALIA will, however, continue to store your personal data if it is necessary for it to assert a claim or defend itself from claims until the end of the corresponding storage period, or until the claim concerned has been settled.

 8. Rights of Business Relationships relating to their data

-Being subject to the collection or processing of personal data, Business Relationships benefit, within the limits of the applicable legislations and regulations, from the right to:
+Being subject to the collection or processing of personal data, Business Relationships benefit, within the limits of the applicable legislations and regulations, from certain rights, in particular the right to:

 - access their personal data and receive a copy of it;